BibliothecaDAO/RealmsWorld/apps/docs/frontend/index.md

 ### Overview

-[Realms.World](https://realms.world){:target="\_blank" rel="noopener"} is built using Next.js 13, which allows for a seamless integration of server and client components.
-The application aims to maximize performance and scalability by leveraging Vercel's cache and local cache.
+[Realms.World](https://realms.world){:target="\_blank" rel="noopener"} is built using Next.js 14, which allows for a seamless integration of server and client components.
+The application aims to maximize performance and scalability by leveraging Vercel's cache and local cache and is built on top of the [T3 Stack](https://github.com/t3-oss/create-t3-turbo)

 ### Server Components